avitenzer/pinch_data_analysis/README.md

 Task #2.3

-1) If I had to build it for production so I will use more robust 1.1) fx library to convert amount at the time of the transaction 1.2) use dateutil for better timezone handling
+1) If I had to build it for production so I will use more robust 1.1) Use FX library to convert amount at the time of the transaction.
+ 1.2) Use dateutil for better timezone handling.
- 1.3) implement better monitoring
+ 1.3) Implement better monitoring.
- 1.4) use pytest and write some tests to this scripts 1.5) Designa scalable architecture using Kafka.
-Potentially get trasnactions streams and process in real time 1.6) Upload the data to a structured database
+ 1.4) Use pytest and write tests.
+ 1.5) Designa scalable architecture using Kafka.
+Potentially use Kafka streams and process transaction in real time.
+ 1.6) Upload the data to a structured database
+ 1.7) Build a UI to allow support staff to fix exceptions 1.8) Use LLM to fix transactions exceptions
+ 1.9) User Docker and Kubernetes to enable scaling